About Hope Projects

 A helping hand is all some people need to create HOPE.

-The next Hope Projects expeditions for donors will be from 3/9/2014 to 3/16/2014.
+The next Hope Projects expeditions for donors will be from 6/14/2015 to 6/25/2015.
 We will be visiting 16 of our High Andes villages.
-Sign-up early and reserve a spot with a $1,000 non-refundable deposit and by becoming a project donor.
+Sign-up early and reserve your spot with a $1,000 non-refundable deposit and by becoming a project donor.
 We have projects from $25 to $10,000 to become a donor.
+We only have 30 spots available and trip is filling up fast.

 Make your payments to Hope Projects, 717 Bigler Lane, Midway, Utah 84049